Hakim Ajmal Khan

-Mohammad Ajmal Khan (11 February 1868 - 29 December 1927), better known as Hakim Ajmal Khan, was a physician in Delhi, India, and one of the founders of the Jamia Millia Islamia university in Delhi, India.
+Mohammad Ajmal Khan (11 February 1864 - 29 December 1927), better known as Hakim Ajmal Khan, was a physician in Delhi, India, and one of the founders of the Jamia Millia Islamia university in Delhi, India.

 He also founded another institution, Ayurvedic and Unani Tibbia College, better known as Tibbia College, situated in Karol Bagh, Delhi.
 He was the only Muslim to chair a session of the Hindu Mahasabha.
 He became the Jamia Millia Islamia's first chancellor in 1920 and remained in office until his death in 1927.

 Biography

-Born on 11 February 1868 (17 Shawwal 1284), Khan descended from a line of physicians who had come to India during the reign of Mughal Emperor Babar.
-His family were all Unani doctors (hakims who had practised this ancient form of medicine since their arrival in the country.
+Born on 11 February 1864, Khan descended from a line of physicians who had come to India during the reign of Mughal Emperor Babar.
+His family were all Unani doctors, hakims who had practised this ancient form of medicine since their arrival in the country.
 They were then known as the Rais of Delhi.
 His grandfather, Hakim Sharif Khan, was a physician to Mughal Emperor, Shah Alam and had built the Sharif Manzil, a hospital-cum-college teaching Unani medicine.

-Hakim Ajmal Khan learnt the Quran by heart and as a child studied traditional Islamic knowledge including Arabic and Persian, before turning his energy to the study of medicine under the guidance of his senior relatives, all of whom were well-known physicians.
-To promote the practice of Tibb-i-Unani or Unani medicine, his grandfather had set up the Sharif Manzil hospital-cum-college known throughout the subcontinent as one of the best philanthropic Unani hospitals where treatment for poor patients was free.
+Hakim Ajmal Khan learnt the Quran by heart and as a child studied traditional Islamic knowledge, including Arabic and Persian, before turning his energy to the study of medicine under the guidance of his senior relatives, all of whom were well-known physicians.
+To promote the practice of Tibb-i-Unani or Unani medicine, his grandfather had set up the Sharif Manzil hospital-cum-college known throughout the subcontinent as one of the best philanthropic Unani hospitals, where treatment for poor patients was free.
 He completed his Unani studies under Hakeem Abdul Jameel of Siddiqui Dawakhana, Delhi.

 On qualifying in 1892, Hakim Ajmal Khan became chief physician to the Nawab of Rampur.
-Hailed as "Massiha-e-Hind" (Healer of India) and "a king without a crown".
-Hakim Ajmal Khan, like his father, was reputed to effect miraculous cures and to have possessed a "magical" medicine chest, the secrets of which were known to him alone.
+Hailed as "Massiha-e-Hind" (Healer of India) and "a king without a crown", Hakim Ajmal Khan, like his father, was reputed to effect miraculous cures and to have possessed a "magical" medicine chest, the secrets of which were known to him alone.

 Such was his medical acumen that it is said that he could diagnose any illness by just looking at a person's face.
 Hakim Ajmal Khan charged Rs.
 1000 per day for an out-of-town visit but if the patient came to Delhi, he was treated free, regardless of his position in society.